BrianLipscombe/power_standz/README.md

 3. As a Business Owner, I would like to be able to:

-    - Add, edit and delete products.
+    - Add, edit, and delete products.
     - Edit product prices.
     - Delete product reviews that are illegitimate or offensive.